JohnniesHere/CPPProject/README.md

 - [httplib](https://github.com/yhirose/cpp-httplib): For making HTTP requests.

 ## How to Run

-## How to Use

-ATM, just complie and run it using the .sln

-### Initialization

-WIP
+    Download the installer and simply run it, the you can use the shrotcut in you desktop.

 ## Functions

-WIP

-## Input

-WIP
+- Info about Champions, Items and Summoner's Spells.

 ## Output

 The program outputs the GUI elements and data fetched from the League of Legends API.
 It provides visual feedback and interactions through the GUI window.

-## Files
+## Project Files
-- `CPPProject.cpp`: Contains the main function to initialize and run the GUI application.
+- `main.cpp`: Contains the main function to initialize and run the GUI application.
 - `GuiManager.cpp`: Implementation of the GUI manager for handling the GUI window and rendering.
 - `GuiManager.h`: Header file for the GUI manager with class definitions and function signatures.
 - `DataManager.cpp`: Implementation of the data manager for fetching and processing data from the API.
 - `DataManager.h`: Header file for the data manager with class definitions and function signatures.
-- `run_me.sh`: A script to compile and run the program.
 - `README.txt`: The text file you are currently reading.

 ## License